 The Board does not have a standing nominating committee; rather, the Board as a whole performs the functions which would otherwise be delegated to such committee.

-The Board of Directors held two meetings and took action by unanimous consent one time during the fiscal year ended December 31, 1997.
+The Board of Directors held six meetings during the fiscal year ended December 31, 1998.

 Each director attended every Board Meeting and every meeting of the committee(s) on which he served.

 CERTAIN TRANSACTIONS